mxmlkzdh/snowmint/README.md

 ### Sorting IDs
 Since the first 41 bits represent the timestamp, SnowMint IDs are naturally sortable by creation time.
 IDs generated earlier will have a smaller numeric value than those generated later, allowing simple chronological ordering by comparing ID values directly.

+### Time Synchronization in Distributed Systems

+In distributed systems, it is **crucial** that all nodes maintain synchronized clocks to ensure the uniqueness of the IDs.
+Since the Snowflake algorithm heavily relies on the system timestamp (41 bits of the ID represent the time), any drift in a node's clock can lead to the generation of duplicate IDs, which breaks the uniqueness guarantee.

+To avoid this issue:
+- **Synchronize Time Across Nodes**: Use tools like **NTP (Network Time Protocol)** or similar to keep system clocks in sync.
+- **Monitor Time Drift**: Ensure that the time drift between nodes is kept to a minimum (e.g., within a few milliseconds).
+- **Fallback Mechanism**: If a node detects that its clock is out of sync, it should halt ID generation until the clock is corrected to prevent collisions.

+Failing to synchronize time across all nodes may result in non-unique IDs being generated, which could lead to issues in systems where uniqueness is critical.

 ## The Protocol

 SnowMint uses a lightweight, highly optimized custom protocol over raw TCP connections.
 This design focuses on speed and simplicity, ensuring ultra-fast ID generation and retrieval.